willgpaik/HybVIO_RPI/README.md

 # HybVIO

-## NOTE: In order to install it on Raspberry Pi, follow the instruction below:
+## NOTE: In order to install it on Raspberry Pi (or Debian based OS on any device), follow the instruction below:
 ```
 mkdir -p ~/sw
 cd ~/sw